Sarah-Bue/knit-space/README.md

 - Code Institute, its tutors, and the Slack community for their support and feedback.
 - Marcel, my mentor, for his insights and guidance.
 - Nono for repeatedly pointing me in the right direction.
-- My husband for supporting me throughout the process.
+- My husband, thank you for supporting me throughout the process.

 [Back to top ⇧](#knitspace)